-In order to achieve this, one batch of the 10ppm solution should be put into a refrigerator and the other two solutions should be put into a water bath at 25°C.
+In order to achieve this, one batch of the 10ppm solution should be put into a refrigerator and the other two solutions should be put into a water bath at 25°C. Once all three solutions are at a stable temperature, calibration can begin.

-Once all three solutions are at a stable temperature, calibration can begin.
+During three-point calibration, the Aquaprobe® and Aquameter[®] must remain switched on.

-During three-point calibration, the AP-5000 and Aquameter[®] must remain switched on.
 If the Aquameter[®] is switched off between points, the calibration process will be aborted and must be re-started from point 1.
+The Aquaprobe's sleeve should also be removed in order to reduce the Probe's thermal mass.
 To calibrate the ISE electrode follow these steps:

-- 1. Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 10ppm solution. - 2.
-Switch the Aquameter[®] on and stir the probe until the temperature and NH4 readings are completely stable.
+- 1. Remove the Probe Sleeve.
+Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 10ppm solution. - 2.
+Switch the Aquameter[®] and leave until the temperature and NH4 readings are completely stable.
 A minimum of five minutes is recommended. - 3.
 Ensure the temperature of the solution is between 20°C and 40°C (68°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.

-SELECT H ELECTRODE
+SELECT ELECTRODE

 →1:TURB 4:EMPTY

-2:NH4 5:N/A
+2:NH4 I 5:EMPTY

-3:EMPTY 6:N/A
+3:EMPTY I 6:EMPTY